-This chapter is designed to serve as an introduction to the behind-the-scenes world of XFree86 and how X operates on your machine to provide advanced desktop functionality.
+This chapter is designed to serve as an introduction to the behind-the-scenes world of XFree86 and how the X Window System - also called X - operates on your machine to provide advanced desktop functionality.

-6.1 The Power of X
+7.1.
+The Power of X

-Linux began as a powerful server-based operating system, excelling at efficiently processing complicated programs requiring high CPU utilization and handling requests from hundreds or thousands of clients through network connections.
-However, because of its open nature and stability, Linux has quickly developed into a popular GUI-based operating system for workstations, in the home or business.
+Linux began as a powerful, server-based operating system, excelling at efficiently processing complicated programs requiring high CPU utilization and handling requests from hundreds or thousands of clients through network connections.
+However, because of its open nature and stability, Linux has quickly developed into a popular GUI-based operating system for workstations, both in the home or in the workplace.

-In the UNIX world, windowing environments have existed for decades, predating many of the mainstream operating systems.
-UNIX machines utilize the X Windows System, which uses a client-server relationship for creating a graphical (GUI) environment for the user.
-An X server process is started that the X client processes can connect to via a network or local connection.
+In the UNIX world, windowing environments have existed for decades, predating many of the current mainstream operating systems.
+UNIX machines utilize the X Window System, which uses a client-server relationship for creating a graphical user interface (GUI) for the user.
+An X server process is started that X client processes can connect to via a network or local connection.
 The server process handles the communication with the hardware, such as the video card, monitor, keyboard, and mouse.
-The X client exists in the userspace, issuing requests to the X server for certain things to be done using the hardware it controls.
+The X client exists in the userspace, issuing requests to the X server for tasks to be performed using the hardware it controls.